 This act requires Fire and Rescue Services and Local Authorities to maintain a register of information concerning the issue of prohibition, alteration and enforcement notices, which must be open to inspection by the public free of charge.

-Oxfordshire Fire and Rescue Service fulfil this statutory duty by inserting notices issued under the Regulatory Reform (Fire Safety) Order 2005 into Chief Fire Officers Association (CFOA) enforcement register..
+Oxfordshire Fire and Rescue Service fulfil this statutory duty by inserting notices issued under the Regulatory Reform (Fire Safety) Order 2005 into National Fire Chiefs Council enforcement register. historic records have not yet been moved to the new Register..
+The Enforcement Register has been moved to a new location.
+At present

 Fire safety training

 Our Commercial Fire Training Unit exists within Oxfordshire Fire and Rescue Service and has a direct link to Oxfordshire County Council.
 It delivers a variety of fire safety training in Oxfordshire to a wide range of businesses and institutions.